 It cannot be denied that in several ways English has gradually become a dominant language over the years.
-Its dominance is noteworthy in areas of technology, commerce, medicine, etc. The increased dominance of the English language around the world is undeniable.
-When it comes to choosing to study a second language to advance a career or for other purposes, English is a clear favorite.
+Its dominance is noteworthy in areas of technology, commerce, transportation, medicine, etc. The increased dominance of the English language around the world is undeniable.
+When it comes to choosing to study a second language to advance a career or for other purposes, English is a clear favorite in many cases.
 As we shall document, Peter Ruckman exploits this and exaggerates some of these matters for his own purposes.

 It has been our observation that for those who live beyond our borders, most who manage to acquire relative fluency in English as a second language are the affluent, the college educated, and business leaders, therefore they do not reflect the vast majority of people around the world.